Alissa Huibsch, B.S.

 Content Specialist - Art Education

-Kathrine Walker Schlageck is the Senior Educator at the Marianna Kistler Beach Museum of Art at Kansas State University and the recipient of the 2009 Kansas Governor's Arts Award.
+Kathrine Walker Schlageck is the Associate Curator of Education at the Marianna Kistler Beach Museum of Art at Kansas State University and the recipient of the 2009 Kansas Governor's Arts Award.
 She has been developing early childhood art curriculum, with a focus on skill development, for more than 20 years and started the ARTSmart program at the museum.
 Schlageck presents regularly at KAEYC and works with K-State's Early Childhood pre-service program.

 Content Specialist - Oral Health